Contents

 The outlook for 2026 points to a market that is stabilising around quality rather than quantity.
 A handful of related forces will shape conditions over the next twelve to eighteen months.

 Supply constraints will intensify.
 New office completions are forecast to fall sharply in 2026, with only around 1.2 million sq ft of new space expected, a roughly 40% decline on 2025.
 Of scheduled 2026 completions, approximately 70% are already pre-let, leaving very limited open-market options for occupiers.
 Speculative development starts have slowed, and the pipeline for 2027 and 2028 remains thin.
+Savills notes that 43% of the pipeline scheduled for completion between now and 2027 is already pre-let [1].
 Multiple forecasters now predict a structural undersupply of Grade A office space from the latter half of the decade.

 Pricing pressure will persist.
 Savills forecasts average prime growth of 4.6% for the City and 4.3% for the West End in 2026, supported by constrained supply and sustained competition for the best buildings.
-Knight Frank’s economic modelling shows that the headline rents required for new developments to be financially viable remain well below current market levels, illustrating how far the pricing environment has shifted and why new speculative supply is slow to come forward.
+Knight Frank’s economic modelling shows that the headline rents required for new developments to be financially viable are estimated at £91.50 per sq ft in the City Core and £138.00 per sq ft in the West End Core, both below current market levels, illustrating how far the pricing environment has shifted and why new speculative supply is slow to come forward [7].
 For the latest submarket figures, see our regularly updated guide to London office rents.

 Investment will continue to grow.
-Knight Frank forecasts London office investment reaching £12 billion in 2026.
-Over the next five years, London is projected to add around 186,000 office-based jobs, far ahead of Paris, Madrid, Berlin, and Amsterdam, which supports the long-term demand story for quality workspace.
+Knight Frank forecasts London office investment reaching £12 billion in 2026 [3].
+Almost 90% of global investors (by assets under management) plan to increase their commercial real estate investment in 2026, with $144 billion of planned deployment globally [12].
+Over the next five years, London is projected to add around 186,000 office-based jobs, far ahead of Paris (51,500), Madrid (81,400), Berlin (33,500), and Amsterdam (30,600) [13].
 Eight deals exceeding £100 million were already under offer at the start of the year.

 The retrofit wave will accelerate.
 With the 2030 MEES deadline approaching and new construction economically constrained, refurbishment will dominate the development pipeline.
 Buildings that are upgraded to meet modern sustainability, amenity, and workplace flexibility standards will attract both occupier interest and investor capital.
 Those that cannot be economically upgraded are more likely to convert to alternative uses, reducing total office supply and further supporting rent resilience.